nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

    NetConfBench selects a task from the JSON dataset and provides only the high-level intent(s) to the LLM agent.

 2. **Environment Setup**
-   The framework instantiates a GNS3 topology based on the task’s `topology` and applies the `startup-config` to each device.
+   The framework instantiates a GNS3 topology based on the task's `topology` and applies the `startup-config` to each device.
 Once the emulated network reaches a stable state, control transfers to the agent.

 3. **Interactive Execution**
    The LLM agent receives the partial prompt containing: